cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

     >>>array([42, 2, 3])

 NumPy also includes incredibly powerful broadcasting features.
-This makes it incredibly simple to perform mathematical operations on arrays that, also, make intuitive sense:
+This makes it very simple to perform mathematical operations on arrays that also makes intuitive sense:

     a * 3
     >>>array([3, 6, 9])